Beijing Attractions

 In China, research and breeding centres have been set up and are trying to breed them to increase their numbers.
 This is a very slow and difficult process, and so far the success is limited.

-beijing-travels.com offers online information on Giant Panda and other Attractions of Beijing.
-Keep browsing our site for more information on China.
+Beijing-Travels.com offers online information on The Giant Panda and private tours as follow, Keep browsing our site for More Attractions information in Beijing China.

-beijing-travels.com is a full service China travel agency providing popular Beijing travel package, Beijing day tours, Beijing Great Wall trip and China tours Package.
-We specialize in "Private tours", Let us assist you to experience your own china trip!
+Beijing-Travels.com is a full service local travel agency offers popular travel packages to Beijing, Great Wall and all over of China.
+We specialize in "PRIVATE" & "NO-SHOPPING" tours and try to be original, unique and best to satisfy our clients, Let us assist you to experience your own vacations!